menono-uk/SellInRuleEngine/README.md

 ## Overview
-Rules Engine is a .net core library for applying business logic/rules/policies to a supemarket's inventory.
-It's purpose is to update an item's daily quality and sell in values.
-The library works as a Rules Engine, applying a set of compile time rules objects to a list of inventory data.
+The QualityCalculator library is a .net core library for applying business rules/policies to a supemarket's inventory data.
+It's purpose is to update an item's quality and sell in values on a daily basis.
+The library is a simple Rules Engine pattern, applying a set of compile time rules taken from classes implemented in the library.
+These are then loaded at runtime into a rules engine which then applies the relevant rules to a list of inventory data.

 ## Installation